MarnixCroes/libbitcoin-doc/docs/guides/Electrum.md

 Libbitcoin can build an Electrum index.
+So it is possible to connect to and use (wallet) software that supports an Electrum index.

-However, there is currently no way to connect it to external apllications, like Electrum.
+However, there is currently no way to connect to external apllications, like Electrum.

 This guide will be updated once it is possible.